mbrock/cinema/README.md

 C.play(m, C.scaled(5, C.looped(8, C.seconds)))
 ```

-This is a view whose content is determined by a sequence of three
+This is a view whose content is determined by a **sequence** of three
-"scenes".
+**scenes**.
 A scene is just a function and a length.
 The length is
 relative to the total length of the sequence; here we only say that
 the `"Who's there?"` scene should be twice as long as the others.
 And
 the functions simply return React views based on their *t* parameter,